RensselaerMotorsport/LapSim/src/brakes/README.txt

 1/27/23
 - replaced calipers.txt with database.csv
 - started to source and enter data for 4 calipers and 7 pad compounds

+2/7/23
+- added pad database to folder
+- wrote code to convert cvs to numpy arrays